This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Alongside the NBN, a central plank of the government’s telecommunications reform agenda has been to encourage the structural or functional separation of Telstra.
 Amendments to the Telecommunications Act in 2010 established a novel regulatory scheme that allowed Telstra to, in effect, choose whether it would structurally separate or else submit to potentially onerous restrictions on its existing and future business activities (including mandatory functional separation and being denied access to certain new spectrum).
 Consequently, in connection with the commercial agreements it struck with NBN Co and the Australian government, Telstra elected to structurally separate.

-In February 2012 the ACCC accepted Telstra’s submitted SSU,36under which Telstra commits to structurally separate by 2018 by progressively disconnecting its copper and hybrid fibre-coaxial local access networks as the NBN is rolled out.
+In February 2012, the ACCC accepted Telstra’s submitted SSU, under which Telstra commits to structurally separate by 2018.42 The structural separation will be effected by the gradual sale by Telstra of its copper and HFC assets to NBN Co (and progressively disconnecting parts of the copper network not being used by NBN Co) over the course of the roll-out of the NBN.
 The SSU includes assurances from Telstra intended to ensure that while Telstra continues to provide regulated fixed-line wholesale services, it does so on an equivalent and transparent basis; it also includes extensive obligations to report to the ACCC on Telstra’s compliance with the SSU.
 The ACCC is responsible for monitoring and enforcing this compliance and, on application by the ACCC, the Federal Court of Australia has power to make orders against Telstra to secure Telstra’s compliance with the SSU.
-This includes orders requiring Telstra to compensate wholesale customers if they suffer loss as a result of Telstra’s breach of the SSU, and pecuniary penalties of up to A$10 million per contravention.37
+This includes orders requiring Telstra to compensate wholesale customers if they suffer loss as a result of Telstra’s breach of the SSU, and pecuniary penalties of up to A$10 million per contravention.43

-The Telecommunications Act also includes provisions allowing Telstra voluntarily to divest its HFC cable network and its interest in the Foxtel pay-television network, failing which Telstra could be prevented from participating in certain upcoming spectrum auctions.38 However, these divestiture requirements were waived by the then Labor communications minister on the basis that Telstra’s SSU was sufficient to address competition concerns.39
+The Telecommunications Act also includes provisions allowing Telstra voluntarily to divest its HFC cable network and its interest in the Foxtel pay-television network, failing which Telstra could be prevented from participating in certain upcoming spectrum auctions.44 However, these divestiture requirements were waived by the then Labor communications minister on the basis that Telstra’s SSU was sufficient to address competition concerns.45

 - Telecommunications Act 1997 (Cth), schedule 1, parts 3–5.
 This regime is discussed further below, together with part XIC of the CCA.